Resourcio-Community/Resourcio_Community-Website/README.md

 <p>If you need help with anything related to the React App, feel free to open an issue in the <a href="https://github.com/Resourcio-Community/Resourcio_Community-Website/issues">Issues</a> section or reach out to the repository owner or a collaborator for assistance.</p>
 <p>We are excited to see what you can bring to the React App and can't wait to see your contributions!</p>

-# Getting Started with Coinverse( Create-React-App )
+# Getting Started with Resourcio_Community-Website

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).